Understanding Drug Addiction Recovery

 - Lack of support from loved ones

-The good news is that there are proven strategies that can give recovering drug abusers a better chance at remaining clean and avoiding relapse.
+The good news is that there are proven strategies that can give recovering drug abusers a better chance of remaining clean and avoiding relapse.
 Former drug users and their family members should first take advantage of any aftercare programs offered at treatment facilities.
 Many facilities have specific relapse prevention classes that teach strategies for effectively handling many of these common relapse triggers.

-Seeking Help with Recovery
+Seeking Help with Drug Addiction Recovery